GenomicsAotearoa/hts_workshop_mpi/docs/level1/21_quality_filter_nanopore.md

 Watch the output as `porechop` runs, and see how many residual adapters were found in your mock data set.
 One of the really nice features of `porechop` is that we do not need to know which adapter sequences were used in library construction - the tool has a built-in reference set of the common adapter sequences and reads are screened for all by default.

-> ### Exercise
->
+!!! question "Exercise"

-> From the output of `porechop`, answere the following questions:
+    From the output of `porechop`, answere the following questions:

->
-> 1. Which adapter sets were used to produce this library?
+    1. Which adapter sets were used to produce this library?
-> 1. How many sequences were flagged as carrying a forward or reverse adapter sequence?
+    1. How many sequences were flagged as carrying a forward or reverse adapter sequence?
-> 1. How many sequences had mid-sequence adapaters which needed removal?
+    1. How many sequences had mid-sequence adapaters which needed removal?

->
-> <details>
-> <summary>Solution</summary>
->
+    ??? circle-check "Solution"

-> 1. The adapters from the **SQK-NSK007** and **1D2** sequencing kits were found in this library.
+        1. The adapters from the **SQK-NSK007** and **1D2** sequencing kits were found in this library.
-> 1. 3,120 sequences were found to have a forward adapter attached, and 834 sequences had an end adapter attached.
+        1. 3,120 sequences were found to have a forward adapter attached, and 834 sequences had an end adapter attached.
-> 1. 20 of the reads were found ot have a mid-sequence adapter.
+        1. 20 of the reads were found ot have a mid-sequence adapter.
->
-> </details>

 <br />

 ---